-Baseball: Pitch Counts and Match-ups in 2009
+Baseball: Pitch Counts & Match-ups

 Nationals starter John Lannan: He deserved better.
 (MLB.com)

-I watched last night’s Washington Nationals-Boston Red Sox game with Sox fan named Hank, whose reactions may be of interest to baseball fans in general, as a suggestion of how the game is managed by some folks these days.
+I watched last night’s Washington Nationals-Boston Red Sox game with a Red Sox fan named Hank, whose reactions may be of interest to baseball fans in general, as a suggestion of how the game is managed by some folks these days.

 Top second, Nats 1, Sox 0